 Don't call after 8:00 PM or on Sunday please.

-Jr. will try to accommodate the dates you like, and provide directions to the site.
-You will need to meet with Jr. to fill out a release form or bring a signed form with you and present it to Jr. when you arrive, you can download a copy of the form below:
+Jr. will try to accommodate the dates you like and provide directions to the site.
+You will need to meet with Jr. to fill out a release form.

 The best time to visit the site is fall and winter, the summer can be very hot many times over 100 degrees in the mine, happy hunting.